Dennis Franklin: High school

 Before attending the University of Michigan, Franklin drew attention as the talented quarterback of the 1970 Massillon High School Tigers football team.
 With Franklin at quarterback, the Massillon Tigers outscored opponents, 412–29, and rushed for nearly 3,000 yards (including 363 yards by Franklin) in one season.
 Franklin also passed for 699 yards, 21.2 yards per completion and 13 touchdowns.
-The team was blessed with major college football talent.
+The team had major college football talent.
 He ran an offense that played eight future NCAA Division I players, including Steve Luke (Ohio State Buckeyes), Larry Harper (Miami Redskins, now RedHawks), Mike Mauger (Wisconsin Badgers, Kent State Golden Flashes) and Willie Spencer (World Football League).
 Franklin's older brothers, Walter and Ed, had won state championships with Massillon.
 In July 2007, he was inducted into the Stark County High School Football Hall of Fame.